 We first measured the length of lighting we needed for under the lower cabinets.
 We cut one strip for the cabinets to the left of the microwave and one for the cabinet on the right.
 Be sure to follow the directions on the lighting on where to cut.
 We also cut sections for each the upper cabinets.

 Step 2 – Drill holes where you need to run the lighting.

-We started with the uppers, because that’s where our hidden outlet is.
+Our outlet is in the upper cabinets so we started with those.
 We drilled a small hole in between each cabinet section.
-We wanted to connect our upper and lower lighting so that they would all be on the same circuit.
+The goal was to connect our upper and lower lighting so that they would all be on the same circuit.
 In order to connect the upper lights to the lowers we also drilled holes in the cabinets on either side of the microwave in order to run this wire from top to bottom.

 Step 3- Add connectors.

 The next step is to connect all of the lighting together.
 Add the wired connectors to the tape lighting by just sliding them into where the metal contacts meet the tape lights.

 Step 4 – Splice the wires.